 “We are doing a cross-curricular project about DNA.
 Here’s the board the teachers I work with did to welcome our students.
 Each of our students wrote their first name within the DNA strands.” —Kyle S.

-This playful board was part of a board-game classroom theme by Mrs. Shininger’s Blog, but it would stand on its own just fine.
+This playful board was part of a board-game classroom theme, but it could stand on its own just fine.
 Find paper handprints and footprints here.

 “This isn’t done yet, but my students will decorate their own book spine from their favorite book to put on the shelves of this board.” —Kelly N.